 For those - particularly those new to this issue - who want to do this state level work, but advocate 100% HCPB only, please consider the following:

-- Taking a “100% HCPB only” hard-line approach will not allow you to build dialogue and coalition support with people who can advance the cause.
+- Taking a “100% HCPB only” hard-line approach (everyone else is a "sell-out") will not allow you to build dialogue and coalition support with people who can advance the cause.

 - Rebuilding a culture of hand-counting will take time, resources, and training.
 Robust audits can be a step on that path.
-Engaging citizens in overseeing and taking part in audits and recounts is a step on that path.
+Engaging citizens in overseeing and taking part in audits and recounts is a beginning.

-- Forcing local jurisdictions to toss away expensive voting equipment and immediately hand-count ballots only could go drastically wrong and backfire, both politically and practically.
+- Forcing local jurisdictions to toss away expensive voting equipment and immediately hand-count ballots only could backfire, both politically and practically.

 - Without proper resources and training, the HCPB vote counting could be a mess.
 Additionally, some people might purposefully derail the hand count in order to “prove” that it doesn’t work, or is not efficient.